5ajaki/twap-analysis/README.md

 ## Implementation Notes

-- Uses React with TypeScript for type safety and better developer experience
+- Uses React with TypeScript
-- Recharts for responsive and interactive visualizations
+- Recharts
 - Real-time calculations for uncertainty cones
-- Responsive design that works across different screen sizes
+- Responsive

 ## Built With